 Yes.
-Both pledges and fiduciary assignment/ownership agreements over shares in companies incorporated in Brazil are possible.
+Both the pledge and the fiduciary assignment/ownership over shares in companies incorporated in Brazil are possible.
 The same applies to quotas (Brazilian term for the portions of the capital of a Brazilian limited company).
 The pledge and fiduciary assignment/ownership can be created by a private instrument signed by a creditor and security provider (and typically also by two witnesses).